chris-redfield/saborosa/README.md

 - **Sinking** — The bottom `STACK_OFFSET` (19px) of the player sprite is cropped, making them appear to sink into the sand
 - **Speed reduction** — Movement is 30% slower (`sandSpeedFactor: 0.7`)
 - **Collision box unchanged** — The full footprint is still used for collision
+- **Sand is walkable** — No collision barriers on sand stages; the player can freely walk between the walkable platform and sand

 ### Terrain Detection